guilhermedeborba/guilhermedeborba/README.md

 ## Hi, I'm Guilherme Borba

-> I'm Guilherme Borba, a developer with a passion for technology and product development.
+I'm a developer with a passion for technology and product development.
 With 6+ years of experience, I specialize in full-stack development and enjoy tackling challenging projects.
 I have had the opportunity to work on various web applications and contribute to their success.

 ## 🚀  Skills